Falcon4real/First-Project---Personal-Portfolio-/README.md

 ### Typography
 When choosing the fonts for my website, I took into account readability, visual appeal, and how well they reflect the brand.
 As a result, I selected the following typefaces:
-#### Primary Font - Times New Roman
+#### Primary Font - Times New Roman, Times, serif
-- Used for all texts, including headings.
+- used for body text, paragraphs, headings, navigation and most of the website content.
-- Clean, readable, modern, and highly clear for mobile views.
+- Clean, modern, and high clarity for mobile views.

 #### Secondary Font - Gill Sans', 'Gill Sans MT', Calibri, 'Trebuchet MS', sans-serif
 - Used as form input font.